-The Autoimmune Paleo Diet (AIP): The autoimmune paleo diet (AIP) is a more restrictive version of the paleo diet, designed to eliminate additional foods that may trigger autoimmune reactions.
+The autoimmune paleo diet (AIP) is a more restrictive version of the paleo diet, designed to eliminate additional foods that may trigger autoimmune reactions.

 The AIP removes eggs, nightshades, nuts, and seeds from the diet, as well as other potential allergens and irritants.

 Eliminating nightshades is particularly important because they contain lectins, which can cause inflammation in the body.
 For people who are sensitive to lectins, this can contribute to chronic inflammation and autoimmune conditions.